the recipe of today is the very popular punjabi dum aloo. this dum aloo recipe is more restaurant like and not spicy-hot like the kashmiri dum aloo.

 - now add the cashew paste and yogurt (if you are going to use yogurt, at this stage).

 - again fry the masala paste till the oil separates. this takes about 3-5 minutes.

 - now add approx 2.5 to 3 cups of water. bring the gravy to a boil.

 - add fried potatoes and simmer for some 4-5 minutes till the gravy thickens.

-- lastly add lemon juice (if you are going to use this, at this stage)
+- lastly add lemon juice (if you are going to use this, at this stage). add salt.